 - Cognitive impairment - loss of activity and initiatives in speech and emotions ("hard to switch the thoughts").

-Unfortunately, to such clinical manifestations is rarely paid attention as to the beginning of a complex illness, in addition, very often these symptoms are explained by other concomitant illnesses.
+Unfortunately, to such clinical manifestations are rarely paid attention to as the beginning of a complex illness, in addition, very often these symptoms are explained by other concomitant illnesses.

 Classical manifestations of the disease are: